Septic Tank Installation Saskatoon SK

 Can I install my own septic tank?

-How long my septic tank will last?
+How long will my septic tank last?